|Prep Time||Cook Time||Total Time|

 - Then lift every other pastry strip and feed through the horizontal piece, placing the folded pieces back when the row is complete.
 Repeat until finished and carefully press the ends down to secure them.
 Trim away any excess pastry and reserve for making flower decorations.

 - Finally add the leaves around the outside and the arrange the flowers.
 Use a little water to help it stick.
 Place the tin on a baking tray.
 Whisk the egg and water together and brush the pastry with the egg wash.
 Bake for 20 minutes, then turn the tray 180 degrees and reduce the oven temperature to 180C/160C Fan/Gas Mark 4.
-Bake for 50 minutes, rotating the baking tray when necessary to avoid over taking.
+Bake for 50 minutes, rotating the baking tray when necessary to avoid over baking.